aivillage/bylaws/committee/infrastructure.md

-# Access
+# Infrastructure

 This document outlines how access is given to the documents and organizational systems we use.
+This isn't a legal document, it is meant to be a guide for how to operate as a committee member or chair in the AI Village organization.

 ## Website